prashikmayur/30-Days-Of-JavaScript/18_Day_Promises/18_day_promises.md

 ## Promise

-We human give or receive a promise to do some activity at some point in time.
+We humans give or receive a promise to do some activity at some point in time.
 If we keep the promise we make others happy but if we do not keep the promise, it may lead discontentment.
 Promise in JavaScript has something in common with the above examples.

 A Promise is a way to handle asynchronous operations in JavaScript.
 It allows handlers with an asynchronous action's eventual success value or failure reason.
 This lets asynchronous methods return values like synchronous methods: instead of immediately returning the final value, the asynchronous method returns a promise to supply the value at some point in the future.